matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 Having an EDU allows us to accept a knock arbitrarily with clients, and more accurately automated bots like Draupnir.
 We can then arbitrarily research the reputation of the server before deciding to accept.
-This also conveniently keeps auth_rules around retricted join rules clean and simple, because all logic can be deferred to clients.
+This also conveniently keeps auth_rules around restricted join rules clean and simple, because all logic can be deferred to clients.

 The `m.server.knock` EDU can be treated as idempotent by the receiver, although the effect should